pluteski/speech-to-text/blog/content/life30_review.md

 > “a superintelligent AI with a rigorously defined goal
 > will be able to improve its goal attainment by eliminating us”

-That is, unless we plan accordingly.

-# Prescription

-So what to do?
+# What to do?

 Professor Tegmark convinces us that there are numerous strategies, of which he considers only four to be credible contenders.

 4. Legacy :
     - Under this view, elders have primary say in how descendants